 Comprehensive Eye Examination

-The comprehensive eye exam at Shawnee Vision Source may require from a half an hour to an hour.
+The comprehensive eye exam at Shawnee Vision Source may require from half an hour to an hour.
 We will evaluate both your vision and the health of your eyes.

 Before you meet with the doctor, an ophthalmic technician will welcome you and perform an initial assessment of your vision with a series of preliminary tests.
 Upon reviewing your patient information, you may be asked several questions concerning your medical and vision history.